 Bitcoin is a unit of account in a secure, distributed ledger.
 It has been a much better store of value than fiat currency in recent years.

 In fact in 2014, Buffet said “It’s a mirage”.
 The value of a single bitcoin has increased 16 times since late October, 2014 to about $5800 today. (currently $9300)

 Money is valued by what you can exchange it for, its utility.
 It is valued against other currencies.
 Bitcoin is valued the same way, and by the vitality of the bitcoin economy.

 Within the cryptocurrency world, bitcoin is the reference benchmark, just as the US dollar is globally.
-Bitcoin gets valued every single day, every minute of the day, against all major fiat currencies and against hundreds of cryptocurrencies.
+Bitcoin gets valued every day, every minute against all major fiat currencies and against hundreds of cryptocurrencies.
 Like those currencies it has an economy and a turnover (or velocity) of the currency.

 And for someone who bought at the beginning of the year, when bitcoin was under $1000, the dividend is around 50%.
-Not shabby, and a very reasonable reward for accepting the volatility.
+Not shabby, and a reasonable reward for the volatility.

-Bitcoin is a technology for internet money, network money that is independent of any government, and can be hard to fathom for the newcomer.
+Bitcoin is a technology for internet money, network money independent of any government, and can be a bit hard to fathom for the newcomer.
 Buffett has always said he does not understand technology.
-He has not examined the technology and potential of bitcoin and other cryptocurrencies sufficiently to have an informed opinion.

 Bitcoin’s future value?
 It all depends on how the economy around bitcoin develops, but it will be quite an adventure.